 7 speech recognition integrates across different channels of communication, including web chat, mobile devices and interactive voice response, which incorporates the company’s proprietary natural language technology.

 West has crafted competitive speech recognition systems with natural language capabilities and has made a number of strategic acquisitions to support this technology even further.

-Convergys recently added strong stable IVR solutions to its portfolio, which are developed in house, giving customers the flexibility to choose the most convenient channel and media for each step in a customer service interaction.
+Convergys recently added strong, stable IVR solutions to its portfolio.
+These are developed in-house, giving customers the flexibility to choose the most convenient channel and media for each step in a customer service interaction.